 Sunday, March 24, 2024

-After eight years of fun with our beautiful Albin 28 Tournament Express, we have reluctantly decided to put her up for sale.
+After eight years of fun with our beautiful Albin 28 Tournament Express, it was time to put her up for sale.
 Compadre is a Flush Deck model, with a Yanmar 315 hp. turbodiesel with 1,630 hours.
-She has been meticulously maintained and upgraded, and we have spared no expense to keep her in Bristol condition.
-The boat is located in Huntington Harbour, California.
+She has been meticulously maintained and upgraded, and is in Bristol condition.
+The boat is now located in the San Francisco Bay area.

 Hull was painted Flag Blue in 2018 with Awlgrip HDT